Terms of Service

 • Psychological Society of Ireland Guidelines

 • Under the General Data Protection Regulation (G.D.P.R.)
 Data Minimisation Principle, personal data should be kept "for no longer than is necessary for the purposes for which the personal data are processed" (Article 5[1][e]).
 While G.D.P.R. does not specify exact retention periods for specific types of data or professions, various factors such as national legislation and professional guidelines influence retention policies for Clinical Psychologists.
-The All Kinds of Minds Practice operates as a paperless practice, which relates to how data is stored and managed.
+All Kinds of Minds Assessments operates as a paperless practice, which relates to how data is stored and managed.

-Key Principles of G.D.P.R.
+Guiding Principles of G.D.P.R.

 1. Lawfulness, Fairness, and Transparency (Article 5(1)(a)):